MylesBorins/mylesborins.com/content/pages/about.md

 Myles Borins is a developer, musician, artist, and maker

-He works for Google as a developer advocate serving the Node.js ecosystem
+They work for Google as a developer advocate serving the Node.js ecosystem

-He cares about the open web and healthy communities.
+Myles cares about the open web and healthy communities.

-you can find his cv as a pdf [here](http://MylesBorins.com/cv.pdf)
+You can find their cv as a pdf [here](http://MylesBorins.com/cv.pdf)